aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/01-analyze-data-with-sql.md

     ![Screenshot showing the steps](../images/DP500-1-30.png)

-    The script is designed to query comma-delimited (CSV) data rather then JSON, so you need to make a few modifications before it will work successfully.
+    The script is designed to query comma-delimited (CSV) data rather than JSON, so you need to make a few modifications before it will work successfully.

 1. Modify the script as follows (replacing *datalakexxxxxxx* with the name of your data lake storage account as **datalake<inject key="DeploymentID" enableCopy="false"/>**) to:
     - Remove the parser version parameter.